Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Application to cosmology

 In Appendix~\ref{app:self_energies}, we list the nine Feynman diagrams contributing to the one-loop spectra.
 Since we are interested in late-time statistics, we limit to the contributions that grow fastest with time, as usual in SPT~\cite{Bernardeau2002}.
 For the equal-time power spectra, these stem from the three diagrams

 In Fig.~\ref{fig:one_loop}, we show the one-loop power spectra of the density contrast, the divergence of the momentum density and its curl.
-Note that we compute spectra of the momentum density $\vPi=\rho\vec{v}$ and not velocity spectra, since the former is a more natural object in KFT and useful for observational purposes~\cite{Park2000,Park2006,Park2016}.
-In particular, the non-vanishing curl power spectrum is \emph{not} proof of vorticity $\vec{\omega}=\nabla\times\vec{v}$, since
+Note that we compute spectra of the momentum density $\vPi=\rho\vec{v}$ and not velocity spectra\footnote{In contrast to the divergence and curl of the velocity field, $\nabla\cdot\vec{\Pi}$ and $\nabla\times\vec{\Pi}$ are not invariants under Galilean transformations.
+Some care has to be taken when connecting them to observables.}, since the former is a more natural object in KFT and useful for observational purposes~\cite{Park2000,Park2006,Park2016}.
+In particular, the nonvanishing curl power spectrum is \emph{not} proof of vorticity $\vec{\omega}=\nabla\times\vec{v}$, since

 The results of all spectra agree exactly with one-loop~SPT,